“Civilizations die from suicide, not by murder.”–Arnold J. Toynbee

 A very large percentage of America’s citizens have lost sight of what it means to have good moral character.
 Morality originates from the Word of God and is planted within the heart of each person.
 When we suppress that moral instinct, ignore it, or actively rebel against it, we create problems.
 At a personal level, this may be minor and of limited scope.
 Over the whole of society, however, these are multiplied and the consequences can be devastating and catastrophic.
 As a nation, we have spent decades, even centuries, gradually uncoupling ourselves from the moral truths of the Word of God.
 The evidence is plain to see for anyone who wants to.

 There is hope for the future.
-This not the end of the world, but let’s not pull any punches.
+This not the end of the world, but we should not pull any punches.
 We have work to do.
 There are painful times ahead.
 America is going to go through the wringer.
 As a nation, we are going to experience substantial course corrections which will cause extreme hardships in much of the country.
 It is not going to be easy.
 It will be ugly.
 It will hurt.
 In the end, it will be worth it.

 “No discipline seems to be joyful for the present, but painful.
 Nevertheless, afterward it yields the peaceable fruit of righteousness (godly, moral character) to those who have been trained by it.
 Therefore, strengthen the hands which hang down and the feeble knees, and make straight paths for your feet…” (Hebrews 12:11-13a)